-Sean Parker, an early investor in Facebook Inc. (FB), said he’s bored by the social network.
+Sean Parker, an early investor in Facebook Inc. (FB:US), said he’s bored by the social network.
 That’s partly why he introduced a new service today that allows users to chat by video and share files with friends and strangers.

 During a star-studded event in New York that included rapper Snoop Dog, actor Jim Carrey and singer Alicia Keys, Parker showed off Airtime, a video site connected to the Facebook platform that includes a “next” button to find a random chat partner, similar to the once-hot online video service Chatroulette.